NguyenIsHere/NguyenIsHere/README.md

 I'm Nguyen, a third-year **Software Engineering** student at the **University of Information Technology**, Ho Chi Minh City, Vietnam.

 Currently learning SpringBoot and NodeJS.
+I'm also trying to integrate AI into my projects.

 ## GitHub Journey